 One thing I haven’t mentioned until now is Siri support.
 Apple Music has relatively deep Siri support, where Spotify is just now beginning to roll out voice support.
 While I only use it in the car, Siri support for Apple Music is a pretty significant feature.

 I love both services, and both are worthy of your money.
 I think for the person who sticks to mostly Apple services, Apple Music is a great solution.
 Spotify offers a free version so you could use it for the great playlists and use Apple Music for everything else.
 Apple Music also offers a three-month free trial.
 Give both of them a shot to see which one fits you best.
 For most people, it’s just going to come down to personal preference when choosing between Apple Music vs Spotify.
+If you want to swap between the two, check out Tune My Music.

 Can Spotify survive being independent against companies who don’t have to make a profit in the music business (Apple, Amazon, etc)?
 Scott Galloway of L2, Inc. thinks Spotify is the 5th Horseman.
 He also thinks that Apple Music is growing faster than Spotify because it’s abusing monopoly power.
 CIRP recently reported that Spotify’s US churn rate has increased, and it said Apple Music was the reason.
 On the other hand, they recently hit their subscriber targets.
 Apple is said to have more paying US subscribers now.